 Visit Microsoft Visual Studio to download a suitable version, if you do not already have Visual Studio installed.

-Using the extension package for Episerver CMS, you can set up a project with a database, required NuGet references, and sample templates (optional).
-The easiest way to install the Episerver Visual Studio extension is directly from Visual Studio (Community, Professional or Enterprise) as described below:
+Using the extension package for Optimizely CMS, you can set up a project with a database, required NuGet references, and sample templates (optional).
+The easiest way to install the Episerver Visual Studio extension is directly from Visual Studio (Community, Professional, or Enterprise) as described below:

 A license is not required when running in Visual Studio and using IIS Express.

-Eventually, you will need a commercial Episerver license for testing and production environments.
-You can order a time-limited demo license for evaluation purposes from the Episerver License Center.
+Eventually, you will need a commercial Optimizely license for testing and production environments.
+You can order a time-limited demo license for evaluation purposes from the Optimizely License Center.

 When testing deployment and backup and restoring of databases, it is also recommended to install either SQL Express or SQL Server Developer Edition and Management Studio.